Restorative Circles in the Classroom: Reflection, Accountability, and Repair

 Logical consequences and restorative repair can coexist beautifully when aligned.

-How Restorative Circles Protect Instructional Time
+How Restorative Circles in the Classroom Protect Instructional Time

 Ironically, slowing down once often saves hours later.